 The height of the fence needs to be adjusted depending on the type of joint being made and the thickness of the material being joined.
-Refer to the Applications section beginning on page 13 for more information about the optimal fence height for the specific application.
-There are two features available for setting the fence height; the height gauge and the board thickness gauge.
+Refer to the "Applications" section beginning on page 13 for more information about the optimal fence height for the specific application.
+There are two features available for setting the fence height; the height gauge and the height stop.

-Note: It is not necessary to set the mortise position to be exactly in the center of a board.
-See the Applications section beginning on page 13 for more information about mortise position.
+Note: It is not necessary to set the mortise height to be exactly in the center of a board.
+Attempting to do so can be difficult, and may actually lead to assembly errors.
+It is more important to always ensure that the same surface is referenced for each workpiece.